TLDR: quick comparison table

 1. Firecrawl

-Firecrawl was built specifically for AI-powered scraping workflows.
+Firecrawl is the web scraping API built specifically for AI-powered workflows.
 You send a URL, it returns clean markdown that's ready to feed into an LLM.
 That markdown output uses about 67% fewer tokens than raw HTML, which adds up fast when you're processing thousands of pages.

 If you're building with LangChain or LlamaIndex, Firecrawl has native integrations for both.
 Learn more in the Firecrawl documentation.